 - Failure to return material loaned by CDU staff or faculty.

-If you or a proxy commits a conduct offense that is deemed to not merit expulsion on its own, you may be sent a letter of student misconduct from the Academic Dean.
+If you or a proxy commits a conduct offense that is deemed to not merit expulsion on its own, you may be sent a letter of student misconduct from Academic Leadership.
 This letter will be placed in your student record and may be included in any future background investigation request.
 Students are responsible for the adherence to CDU conduct expectations for all designated third parties approved by a Family Educational Rights and Privacy Act (FERPA) or Power of Attorney (POA) form.

 Two instances of student misconduct will count as multiple offenses as long as counseling has occurred prior to the subsequent incident.
 If a second instance of student misconduct occurs after you have received a Letter of Student Misconduct, you may be placed on suspension pending review of your case for possible expulsion.

 CDU follows the letter and spirit of pertinent federal and state laws.
-CDU adheres to guidelines published by the Accrediting Commission of the DEAC and takes seriously the responsibility to provide high-quality education.
+CDU adheres to guidelines published by the Accrediting Commission of the HLC and takes seriously the responsibility to provide high-quality education.
 In turn, students are expected to demonstrate personal and intellectual honesty and to conform to all university rules and regulations.

 CDU complies with the Family Educational Rights and Privacy Act of 1974.
 No one outside the university shall have access to, nor will the university disclose any information from student records without the written consent of the student except to appropriate personnel within the university, to officials of other institutions at the student’s request, to accrediting agencies carrying out accrediting functions, or to persons in an emergency in order to protect the health or safety of students or others.
 Only members of the university staff acting in the student’s educational interest are allowed access to student records.